monikastrah/431-2020/classes/class13/README.md

 2. Project A Proposal Review Status
     - 70 students have completed 55 initial proposals.
 25 (19 individuals + 6 pairs, so 31 students) are approved, although many have comments to attend to.
     - The remaining 30 proposals (39 people) have deadlines of either 9 AM this morning (2 projects / 4 people) or 9 AM Thursday (the rest)
-        - If you submit a revision before the deadline, we'll try to get to it as soon as possible.
+        - If you submit a revision before this deadline, we'll try to get to it as soon as possible.
 Canvas will mark all revisions as LATE but that doesn't affect our grades.
+If you need an extension on the revision for an emergency, just let Dr. Love know directly via email, please.
         - People who need additional revisions after this pass: deadline for those revisions will be 9 AM Tuesday 2020-10-13.
     - In producing the next iteration of your project, please follow the comments we've provided on Canvas.
     - If you have questions about those comments or how to improve your work, please ask them in TA office hours, or via the channels we've made available for the Quiz.